I don’t like submerging myself in icy cold. Correction: I hate it. Yet I take a cold shower every single day.

 Maybe I should just take today off and enjoy the warm water.

 I don’t.
 After I get out I’ve never—not a single time—wished I kept the shower hot.
 I start every single day with a little micro-win.
 I tell myself that I am going to do something, and then immediately follow through.
+I build grit and personal resilience.
 The rest of the day becomes just a tad easier.

 Cold sends electrical signals to the brain.